 Never afraid to tackle a new caliber or configuration, CMMG has among the most extensive AR catalogs out there—rifle and pistol.
 As for shorties, the gunmaker’s BANSHEE line has become a favorite, thanks to its excellent fit and finish, and performance.

 CMMG does not list these in their catalog any longer, so it's safe to assume the striped down BANSHEE MK4 is soon to become a thing of the past.
 However, there seems to be ample stock left at various retail establishments, so we're still backing this horse.
 Sure enough, you’ll have to put down extra coin if you want a brace.
 And the pistol only comes with one barrel length option, a relatively long 12.5 inches.
 But you get to tailor the rifle exactly to your needs, plus you have the peace of mind of investing in a CMMG gun.
 Get one while you still can.
 MSRP: $950 // cmmginc.com

 Out-of-the-box the Ruger AR-556 pistol doesn’t leave you wanting for much.
 In fact, for the price point it’s one of the best values going—particularly its 5.56 NATO model.
 Though if you’re willing to throw down an extra $50, you open the door to other chambering options, including .350 Legend and .300 Blackout.

 Turning out AR pistols for around 6 years now, Diamondback Firearms is an old hand at the configuration.
 And at this point, the company offers a lot of the proverbial bang for the buck.
-Available in both 7- and 10-inch barreled builds, the Carbon Series offers a bit more in the way of a tailored firearm.
+Available in both 7- and 10-inch barreled builds, the PCML models offers a solid base to build up a nimble gun.

 Palmetto State Armory 10.5″ Carbine-Length 5.56 NATO